V-Sekai/world/01_overview.md

 - An Elixir struct representing Godot Text Scene.
 - An Elixir struct represents the list of validations for 3D modeling and animation.

+> :warning: **Caution:** While it may seem tempting to write a parser from scratch for Godot's TSCN format, remember that most distributed assets are binary SCNs rather than TSCNs for faster loading and smaller download sizes.
+Loading TSCNs can be extremely slow.
+Also, bundling assets like textures can lead to issues similar to the Doom 3 problem where every asset was a text file, resulting in easy modding but terrible loading times.

+> :bulb: **Solution:** To overcome this issue, consider reading and writing both TSCN and SCN formats.
+This approach will allow you to balance between fast loading times and small download sizes of binary SCNs, and the flexibility and ease of use of TSCNs.

 #### Mesh Vertex Attributes

 1. **Validate Mesh Vertices Have Edges**: Ensure that each vertex in the mesh is connected to at least one edge.